jbarroso/clean-code/README.md

 * **Seiri**: Knowing where things are: naming is crucial.
 * **Seiton**: A piece of code should be where you expect to find it.
 * **Seiso**: Keep the workplace free of unusefull things (comments, etc).
-* **Seiketsu**: Standarization.
+* **Seiketsu**: Standardization.
 The group agrees about how to keep the workplace clean.
 * **Shutsuke**: Discipline.
 Follow the practices.

-You should name a variable using the same care with wich you name a first-born child.
+You should name a variable using the same care with which you name a first-born child.

-They talk about that they found significant indicators that code with consistent indentation style had lower bug densitiy than code with bad indentation.
+They talk about that they found significant indicators that code with consistent indentation style had lower bug density than code with bad indentation.

 Try to do the best to leave the campground cleaner than you find it.